JamesVictor-O/Forescene/README.md

 ## 🎯 The Problem

 Prediction markets today are:

-- ❌ Text-heavy, complex, and boring.
-- ❌ Desktop-focused, not mobile-first.
+- ❌ Prediction Platforms Are Too Complex for Mainstream Users
 - ❌ Financially driven, not socially engaging.
 - ❌ Lacking creator incentives or reputation systems.
+- ❌ There’s No Social Home for Prediction Culture

 Meanwhile, millions of people on TikTok, X, and YouTube make bold predictions daily — but those insights are **lost in the feed**.
 No one tracks accuracy.
 No one gets rewarded.